nmathewson/walking-onions-wip/specs/04-reconstructing-endives.md

 ### Building a SNIPLocation

-After computing all the indices in an IndexGroups, relays combine them into a series of SNIPLocation objects.
+After computing all the indices in an IndexGroup, relays combine them into a series of SNIPLocation objects.
 Each SNIPLocation MUST contain all the IndexId => IndexRange entries that point to a given ENDIVERouterData, for the IndexIds listed in an IndexGroup.

-    Algorithm: Build a list of SNIPLocation from a set of routing indices.
+    Algorithm: Build a list of SNIPLocation objects from a set of routing indices.

     Initialize R as [ { } ] * LEN(relays)   (A list of empty maps)